hpi-swa-teaching/SqueakREPL/packages/REPL-Core.package/REPLShell.class/README.md

 Class
 --------------------------------------------------------------------------------
-The Shell provides the core of the REPL as it represents the bridge between all components and its logic state.
+The Shell provides the core of the REPL as it represents its state and connects all components.

 Responsibility
 --------------------------------------------------------------------------------
-The Shell may only be instantiated by using an interface class like the TelnetServer.
+The shell is instantiated by an interface (e.g., TelnetServer) and communicates by sending #output and #print and receiving #accept commands (e.g., #acceptArrowUp).

 Collaboration
 --------------------------------------------------------------------------------